-Over the past several years, the cremation market has grown due to several significant factors, including increased flexibility and convenience, societal acceptance, and the decline in cultural traditions.
+Over the past several years, the cremation market has grown due to several significant factors, including financial restraints, environmental concerns, increased flexibility and convenience, societal acceptance, and a decline in cultural traditions.
 Economic restraints and lifestyle changes caused by the pandemic further accelerated the trend.
-In the U.S., cremation rates have increased from 50.1% in 2016 to 58.4% in 2021, or an average of 8% per year, and are expected to further increase to 64.9% by 2026 (Sundale Research, 2022).
+According to the Cremation Association of North America, the 2022 U.S. and Canadian cremation rates were 59% and 74.4%, respectively, up from 57.2% and 74.1%, respectively, from 2021.
+By 2027, the cremation rates are expected to reach 65.2% in the U.S. and 78.8% in Canada.
 The following graph depicts the anticipated rise in cremation rates in North America, which have outnumbered the number of families choosing a traditional burial since 2016: